Learning Self-Growth Maps for Fast and Accurate Imbalanced Streaming Data Clustering: Experiments

-We compare LSROM with seven other methods: the traditional partitional clustering approach ($k$-means \cite{kmeans}), advanced algorithms designed for streaming data (StreamKM++ \cite{StreamKM++}, BIRCH \cite{BIRCH}, AMD-DPC \cite{AMD-DPC}), and state-of-the-art methods suitable for static imbalanced data (SMCL \cite{lu2019self}, MC-MNN \cite{MC-MNN}, LDPI \cite{Tong_Wang_Liu}).
-For $k$-means, StreamKM++, BIRCH, and AMD-DPC, the number of clusters needs to be specified in advance.
-In contrast, SMCL, MC-MNN, LDPI, and our method can adaptively determine the number of clusters without prior specification.
-The specific experimental parameters of our method are set as follows: the initial number of neurons $Q^2=100$, and the number of nearest neighbors $\kappa=10$.
-In the following Section \ref{5E}, we conduct a comprehensive parameter sensitivity verification.
-Since $\kappa$ and $Q$ are not too sensitive, the rationality of our settings is confirmed.
+The eight counterparts include the advanced automatic $k$-selection algorithms (CPCL \cite{Jia2014CPCL}, M3W \cite{m3w}), advanced algorithms designed for streaming data (StreamKM++ \cite{StreamKM++}, BIRCH \cite{BIRCH}), and state-of-the-art methods suitable for static imbalanced data (SMCL \cite{lu2019self}, IGMTT \cite{Cheung2019DenIGMTT}, DenSOINN \cite{Xu2019DenSIONN}, LDPI \cite{Tong_Wang_Liu}).
+For StreamKM++ and BIRCH, the number of clusters needs to be specified in advance.
+In contrast, CPCL, SMCL, IGMTT, DenSOINN, LDPI, M3W and our method can adaptively determine the number of clusters without prior specification.
+Hyperparameters of our method are set as follows: the initial number of subnetworks is set at $T=15$, the number of objects $\rho$ for triggering Algorithm~\ref{Alg_IGCM} is set at $\rho=100$ recommended by \cite{GCSOM}, the number of nearest neighbors is set at $s=10$, and the learning rates $\epsilon_b$, $\epsilon_{\Omega}$, and $\alpha$ are set at 0.6, 0.02, and 0.005, respectively.
 The other parameters for all the compared methods are set following the recommendations in the source literature.

-Two metrics, i.e., Normalized Mutual Information (NMI) \cite{TETC_clustersurvey} and Difference of CV (DCV) \cite{lu2019self} index are utilized for performance evaluation.
-NMI is an external metric reflecting the correlation between the clustering results and the given labels from the perspective of information theory.
-Its value range is $[0, 1]$, and the larger the better.
-DCV is an internal metric that is specifically designed for evaluating the clustering performance of imbalanced data.
-It calculates the effectiveness of clustering based on the similarity between clusters and the compactness within clusters.
-A lower index value indicates better clustering results, with greater differences between clusters and higher compactness within clusters.
-All the reported NMI and DCV performances are averaged over 10 runs with random initialization of seeds.
+Three metrics, i.e., Adjusted Rand Index (ARI), Normalized Mutual Information (NMI), and Davies-Bouldin Index (DBI), are utilized for evaluation.
+ARI indicates the agreement in clustering that would be expected by random chance, which is a discriminative index with a range of $[-1, 1]$.
+NMI reflects the correlation between the clustering results and the given labels from the perspective of information theory, and its value range is $[0, 1]$.
+For both ARI and NMI, the larger their values, the better the clustering performance is.
+DBI is derived from the principles of internal consistency and density gap in cluster analysis.
+It evaluates the quality of clustering by measuring the distinction between adjacent clusters while also considering the tightness within clusters.
+A lower DBI value indicates better clustering, as it suggests that data objects within clusters are more compact and there is a higher degree of density gap between different clusters.
+The DBI range is $[0, \infty)$, where 0 represents a perfect clustering effect, i.e., clusters are very tight internally and completely separable from the others.
+The experiments are programmed using Python 3.11 and implemented using a workstation with 16GB RAM and 2.4GHz AMD R9 7940HX CPU.